 Unfortunately, many organizations come to an impasse here.
 How can they possibly scope a new B2B eCommerce solution, integrated to S/4HANA, while also getting their ducks in a row for the S/4HANA migration itself?

 The key is to replace WCEM early — before you complete the S/4HANA migration.

-In fact, with a solution like Corevist Commerce, you can launch now on ECC, then transition your Corevist investment to S/4HANA when you’re ready.
+In fact, with a solution like the Corevist Platform, you can launch now on ECC, then transition your Corevist investment to S/4HANA when you’re ready.
 The best part?
 Corevist’s deep SAP integration follows you from ECC to S/4HANA with minimal heavy lifting.
-Check out this post for more: Should We Wait For Our S/4HANA Migration To Launch Corevist Commerce?
+Check out this post for more: Should We Wait For Our S/4HANA Migration To Launch The Corevist Platform?